AlexSkrypnyk/drupal_extension_scaffold/README.md

    start momentarily.

 ## Deployment
-The CI supports deployment of releases (tags) to drupal.org mirror of the project (to keep 2 repos in sync).
+The CI supports mirroring of main branches (`8.x-1.x` etc.) to drupal.org mirror of the project (to keep 2 repos in sync).

+Example of deployment repo: https://github.com/integratedexperts/drupal_circleci_destination

 Configure deployment:
 1. In CircleCI UI, go to your project -> Settings -> SSH Permissions